geserdugarov/hudi-open-source/rfc/rfc-84/rfc-84.md

   - Better performance of Flink write into Hudi for main scenarios.
     Total write time [decreased by 20-30%](https://github.com/apache/hudi/pull/12796).
 - If we are changing behavior how will we phase out the older behavior?
-  - New behavior could be turned on by enabling corresponding setting, by default, previous behavior will be preserved.
-  - We could turn on new behavior by default in the following releases after proper testing.
+  - It is an internal processing, and there is no plan to rollback older behavior without reverting changes.
 - If we need special migration tools, describe them here.
   - For such kind of changes, there is no need in special migration tools.
-    But if we consider preserving previous and new behavior simultaneously, then Flink restore from old checkpoints with new behavior wouldn't be possible due to changed classes in operator states.
 - When will we remove the existing behavior
-  - Previous behavior could be removed after testing that there is no problem with new behavior.
+  - Previous behavior will be removed with proposed changes.

 ## Test Plan